cockroachdb/docs/v2.0/architecture/transaction-layer.md

 To make this simpler to understand, we'll call the first transaction `TxnA` and the transaction that encounters its Write Intents `TxnB`.

-CockroachDB proceeds through the following steps until one of the transactions is aborted, has its timestamp pushed, or enters the `PushTxnQueue`.
+CockroachDB proceeds through the following steps until one of the transactions is aborted, has its timestamp pushed, or enters the `TxnWaitQueue`.

 1. If the transaction has an explicit priority set (i.e. `HIGH`, or `LOW`), the transaction with the lower priority is aborted (in the writer/write case) or has its timestamp pushed (in the write/read case).